FortneyMFG/AgOpenGPS-Nexus/docs/development/SRS/sections/1X_Platform_Foundations/13-ADR-001 - Adopt Avalonia 12 LTS for the Nexus Desktop UI Shell.md

 the contributor base.
 A shared, managed UI framework is required to unify the visual and runtime layers under a single toolchain.

-**Avalonia UI** provides a modern, .NET-native, cross-platform framework that runs on Windows and Linux, aligning directly with the runtime chosen in `12-ADR-001` and supporting future mobile and companion use cases without a full rewrite of existing view models.
+**Avalonia 12 LTS** provides a modern, .NET-native, cross-platform framework that runs on Windows and Linux, aligning directly with the runtime chosen in `12-ADR-001` and supporting future mobile and companion use cases without a full rewrite of existing view models.